stevenzheng1/stevenzheng1.github.io/_pages/about.md

 I'm a research assistant at New York University.
 My research interests are in asset pricing, macroeconomics and international finance.

 Previously, I worked at BlackRock, Goldman Sachs and JP Morgan.

-test6
+I studied mathematics and economics at Georgetown University, where I was also a member of the NCAA Division I swim team.